How to Bleed Honda Rancher 350 Brakes

 Step 3.
 Put a 10mm wrench on the bleed valve, then place one end of a length of 3/16" hose over the valve, and run the other end of the hose into a container to catch the old brake fluid.

 Step 4.
 Pump the brake lever a couple of times, then hold the lever in and open the bleed valve.
-You should see old, discolored brake fluid begin to flow out of the valve into the hose.
+You should see old, discolored brake fluid flow out of the valve into the hose.
 Tighten the bleed valve.

 PRO TIP: If you can't reach the brake lever and the bleed valve at the same time, have a second person work the lever while you open and tighten the bleed valve.